pruthviperumalla/Event-Recommender-System/README.md

 ## Data

 The data available on the Kaggle website had huge dataset available.
-However, the data was not perfect that is it had mising values for several fields.
+However, the data was not perfect that is it had missing values for several fields.
 Image below shows the missing values in the location field for users.csv available.

 ![alt text](./results/GreenUserMSNO.png "Missing values in users data")